Marantle/BestRestTest/README.md

-for testing this thing called REST
+for testing this thing called REST by using spring.io guides